-Use Links in Your Instagram Stories
+Use Links in Your Instagram Stories for Business

 Instagram recently rolled out the ability to add links to Instagram Stories and it’s a pretty big deal.
 In fact, it’s the first time ever that users can add a link to Instagram that isn’t the link in their bio!

 It goes without saying that the ability to send your followers to specific landing pages from your Stories is extremely useful.
-Whether that’s a product page or a new blog post, you can use this feature to drive traffic to relevant landing pages!
+Whether that’s a product page or a new blog post, you can use this feature to drive Instagram traffic to relevant landing pages!

-Tag Other Accounts in Your Instagram Stories
+Tag Other Accounts in Your Instagram Stories for Business

 We all know how effective Instagram contests are for driving engagement and getting new followers, and with the ability to tag other accounts in Instagram Stories, there’s yet another way to drive traffic to your contests.

 Tagging other accounts in your Stories is also useful if you’re running a takeover or influencer campaign.

 Speaking of influencers, Instagram’s new paid partnership feature makes it super easy to tag businesses in your sponsored Instagram Stories!

 Only a handful of celebrities, influencers, and businesses have been given access to the feature so far, but an larger-scale rollout is expected in the next few months.

 You can learn more about the feature and disclosure in general here.